cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 float; if the result is the same numeric value, use the shorter value and repeat the process with a test conversion to a 16-bit float.
 (This rule selects 16-bit float for positive and negative Infinity as well.)
-While IEEE floats can represent both positive and negative zero as distinct values, the application may not distinguish these and decide to represent all zero values with a positive sign, disallowing negative zero.
+Although IEEE floats can represent both positive and negative zero as distinct values, the application might not distinguish these and might decide to represent all zero values with a positive sign, disallowing negative zero.
 Also, there are many representations for NaN.
 If NaN is an allowed